Page last updated 06 Jun 2023

 In fact, one can enumerate every possible sequence of symbols of a well-defined mathematical language - but not in that mathematical language itself.
 Any such enumeration must be in a higher language, a language that is a meta-language to that well-defined mathematical language.
 That also means that the meta-language cannot define a diagonal number in terms of any such enumeration, as is demonstrated in A List of Real numbers with no Diagonal Number.

 The slippery slope of indefinables

-Some people (including a professor of mathematics) have suggested to me that one can circumvent the crippling contradictions of indefinable numbers by the claim that although there can be no definable function that can define a one-to-one correspondence between natural numbers and the digits of any hypothetical indefinable number, nevertheless indefinable functions might also “exist” completely independently of any human or machine - for example, that an enumeration function might “exist” for the digits of the decimal expansion of an indefinable real number, but the enumeration function is itself also indefinable.
-Or that an enumeration function might “exist” for the union set mentioned above, but that the enumeration function is itself also indefinable (See Indefinable Lists that exist).
+Some people (including a professor of mathematics) have suggested to me that one can circumvent the crippling contradictions of indefinable numbers by the claim that although there can be no definable function that can define a one-to-one correspondence between natural numbers and the digits of any hypothetical indefinable number, nevertheless indefinable functions might also “exist” completely independently of any human or machine - for example, that an enumeration function might “exist” for the digits of the binary or decimal expansion of an indefinable real number, but the enumeration function is itself also indefinable.
+Or that an enumeration function might “exist” for a subset of natural numbers such as those mentioned above, but that the enumeration function is itself also indefinable (See Indefinable Lists that exist).